Using map tools

 and are transparent, and transparency of the remainder depends on

-brightness).
-The graphic effect is useful for showing images like
+brightness); the graphic effect is useful for showing images

-drawings or cave surveys.
-The image effect may also be auto,
+such as drawings or cave surveys.
+The image effect may also be automatic,

 which means that MapGazer will attempt to determine which effect

-to use automatically, or it may be be colour which treats the
+to use automatically, or it may be colour which treats the image

 - The image attributes to be shown when an Image is displayed.